Thousands Evacuate as Wildfires Ravage Utah and Northern California

 Some much-needed help may be on the way later this week for the firefighters battling the state’s three wildfires, of which Parleys Canyon is the largest.
 There was a possibility of rain and thunderstorms across much of the state between Tuesday and Thursday, according to the National Weather Service in Salt Lake City.

-The blaze is the largest on record in the United States and the largest single-origin wildfire in California history.
+The blaze is the largest single-origin wildfire in California history.
 Last year, lightning strikes ignited multiple wildfires in three national forests in California in what became known as the August Complex, burning more than 1 million acres.

-For more than a month, firefighters have been struggling to quell the flames of the Dixie Fire, which earlier this month destroyed the Gold Rush town of Greenville, California, where before-and-after satellite photos showed the devastation.
+For more than a month, firefighters have struggled to quell the flames of the Dixie Fire, which earlier this month destroyed the Gold Rush town of Greenville, California, where before-and-after satellite photos showed the devastation.

-Thunderstorms were forecast Sunday for the area where the Dixie Fire was burning, a development that emergency responders said could hamper firefighting efforts if there are lightning strikes.
-A drought in the region, where temperatures could reach 100 degrees with less than 18% humidity, left the area particularly vulnerable to wildfires, authorities said.
+Thunderstorms were in the forecast Sunday for the area where the Dixie Fire was burning, a development that emergency responders said could hamper firefighting efforts if there are lightning strikes.
+A drought in the region, where temperatures could reach 100 degrees with less than 18% humidity, left the area particularly vulnerable to wildfires, officials said.